 Microchipping gives a lost cat the best chance of being reunited with its owner.
 Cats Protection is calling for the compulsory microchipping of owned cats.

-Across the UK almost a third of owned cats are not microchipped1.
+Across the UK over a quarter of owned cats are not microchipped1.
 Cats are independent and curious creatures – part of the reason we love them.
 But this means that they can end up lost, perhaps far from home.

 Microchipping is a safe and permanent way to identify a cat and the best way of ensuring lost cats are returned to their loving families.

 Please help make sure more cats are microchipped and reduce the numbers of unidentified stray cats.

 Sign our petition now calling for compulsory microchipping of owned cats in the UK and help reunite more lost cats.

 1 CATS (Cats and Their Stats) 2020 UK, Cats Protection

 Three-year-old Peppa is an indoor cat who managed to escape from his home near Bridgeton, Glasgow in June 2018.
 He was found and was reunited with his family 10 months after going missing when he was found just 10 minutes away from home.

 He appeared at a workplace and one of the workers posted on Facebook about him.
 He was then scanned and his family were called and given the good news that he was waiting to go home after his extended adventure.